flaf/miscellaneous/puppet/modules/raid/README.md

 In this module, the puppet fact `$::raid_controllers` is defined.
 It's an array with all the RAID controllers in the current node.
-It will be equal to `[]` (empty array) if there is no RAID controller.
+It will be equal to `[]` (empty array) if there is no RAID controller found.